vsalex/messages/README.md

 Specification
 =============
 This app can generate and receive messages.
-All communication only via configurable backend.
+All communication are only via configurable backend.
 All application copies but generator must be receivers.
 Receivers are ready at any moment to receive message from backend.

-All messages must be receive by single receiver.
+All messages must be received by single receiver.
 Generator must be single instance.
 If generator shut downs - any of receivers must should be a generator.
-All communication about who is generator only via backend do not use OS features.
+All communication about who is generator only via backend.
+Do not use OS features.

 Messages are generated every 500 ms. To generate message use any function